DurvalPCN/nosql-xml-layer/README.md

 	<li>to do</li>
 </ul>

+Feel

 <h2>Used Databases</h2>

 <h3>NoSQL databases</h3>

 <h4>RaptorDB</h4>

-RaptorDB is a NoSQL, JSON [X] based, Document store database with compiled .net map functions and automatic hybrid bitmap indexing and LINQ query [X] filters.
+RaptorDB is a NoSQL, JSON [3] based, Document store database with compiled .net map functions and automatic hybrid bitmap indexing and LINQ query [X] filters.

 To know more about <b>RaptorDB</b>, visit the official website <a href="https://raptordb.codeplex.com" target="_blank">here</a>.